 Message content and size of request

 The intervention was not piloted, nor was extensive testing of it’s component parts done, which may have affected the results.
 The pre-testing of the message content was limited, too, and we thus do not have data on whether our participants considered the messages persuasive.
 This could be important theoretically, especially if the request size was considered large and our reasons were perceived as placebic or near-placebic.
 However, this might not be an issue in the first place, as participants had already agreed to wear the accelerometer as part of the trial.
+Message content (as explicated in hypothesis H2) may not play a role at all, if the real reason for non-compliance is e.g. leaving the house in a rush.
+In such a case, though, we would still expect those who are reminded to have increased wear times compared to those who are not reminded (hypothesis H1).

 Pre-registration